ccomrade/c1-launcher/README.md

 ### Why does the Bin64 folder contain 2 executables?

-The original `Crysis.exe` file in the Bin64 folder is actually only a 32-bit SecuROM DRM launcher.
-It reads the `Crysis.ini` config file and runs `crysis64.exe`, which is the 64-bit game launcher.
+The original `Bin64/Crysis.exe` file is actually only a 32-bit SecuROM DRM launcher.
+It reads the `Bin64/Crysis.ini` config file and runs `Bin64/crysis64.exe`, which is the 64-bit game launcher.
 However, running directly the game launcher usually results in a crash during game startup.
-This is because the 64-bit game loads the `b64.dll` file, which contains additional SecuROM garbage that checks whether the game was launched using the SecuROM launcher or not, and if not, it crashes.
+This is because the 64-bit CrySystem loads the `Bin64/b64.dll` file, which contains additional SecuROM garbage.
+It checks whether the game was launched using the DRM launcher or not, and if not, the game crashes in a sneaky way.

-If you use this launcher, you can safely delete all the files mentioned above.
+All of this nonsense is deactivated by the launcher provided here.
+That means you can safely delete all the mentioned files.

 ## Build instructions